- GW Home

 A joint program between GW's Columbian College of Arts and Sciences and the School of Medicine and Health Sciences, the Seven-Year B.A./M.D.
 Program is designed for students who have decided to become physicians and want to accomplish that goal in a shorter amount of time than a traditional program of study usually requires.

-The perfect candidates for the Seven-Year B.A./M.D.
-Program are top students who know, prior to entering college, that they wish to become doctors but also are attracted to the intellectual challenge and enrichment afforded by the liberal arts.
+Ideal candidates for the Seven-Year B.A./M.D.
+Program are outstanding students who know, prior to entering college, that they wish to become doctors -- and who are attracted to the intellectual challenge and enrichment afforded by the liberal arts.
+Along with top grades and test scores, these students should be able to demonstrate their commitment to the field of medicine through clinically-related medical volunteer activities.

-During the first three years of the program, a student must meet all general curriculum requirements and complete a major in the Columbian College of Arts and Sciences.
+During the first three years of the program, students must meet all general curriculum requirements, all traditional pre-med track courses, and complete a major of their choice offered by the Columbian College of Arts and Sciences.
 Progress is reviewed annually by a special faculty committee.
-The student must maintain a minimum grade of B in courses required for admission to the medical school and an overall 3.6 grade point average.
-In addition, community service is required each year.
+Students must maintain a minimum grade of B in courses required for admission to the medical school (the pre-med track courses) and an overall 3.6 grade point average.
+In addition, community service and clinical exposure is required each year.
+Students in the program are not required to take the MCAT examination for matriculation to the medical school.
 The review committee makes a final recommendation concerning promotion to the medical school curriculum at the end of the third year, which is when the bachelor's degree is awarded upon successful completion of degree requirements.

-In the fourth year, the student enrolls in the School of Medicine and Health Sciences and begins formal medical training.
+In the fourth year of study, students matriculate as "first-year students" in the School of Medicine and Health Sciences and begin formal medical training.
 The integration of preclinical and clinical studies becomes more complete in the fifth year as time is spent with physicians, learning the art and skill of patient interviewing and physical diagnosis.
 The sixth and seventh years are devoted to developing clinical expertise in the wide variety of hospitals in the Washington metropolitan area, including the state-of-the-art GW Hospital.
 The M.D. degree is awarded at the end of the seventh year.